-Langmead, associate professor of computer science and founder of the Johns Hopkins University Langmead Lab, applies computational methods such as algorithms, text indexing, and cloud computing to create software and resources for life scientists.
+Langmead, associate professor of computer science and founder of the Johns Hopkins University Langmead Lab, studies and applies ideas from sequence alignment, text indexing, statistics, and high performance computing to create open-source software and resources for life scientists.
 DNA sequencing has become a ubiquitous tool in the study of biology, genetics, and disease, and Langmead’s innovations include developing high-impact software tools (e.g. Bowtie, Bowtie 2) that address common genomics research questions.
-His lab created Myrna, Rail-RNA, and other scalable software tools that employ the MapReduce parallel programming model and commercial cloud computing services to analyze large collections of archived sequencing data.
-Cross-disciplinary collaboration with biostatisticians and biologists is at the core of Langmead’s novel applications.
-His software tools enable scientists to easily query the huge amount of sequencing data available in public archives.
-These resources include recount2, a vast summary of information about how human genes are expressed from over 70,000 public sequencing datasets “spliced” into useful molecules under different conditions[SA2] , and Snaptron, a web service that makes it easy to pose queries against these summaries analogously to a Google search on the web.
+His lab created recount3, Snaptron, and other resources and tools that make it easy to query large collections of archived sequencing datasets.
+His group’s software tools and resources have been cited tens of thousands of times according to Google Scholar.

 He is on the editorial boards of Genome Biology and the ACM Journal of Experimental Algorithmics and serves on the advisory board for Chile’s Center for Biotechnology and Bioengineering.
-A sought-after manuscript reviewer, Langmead also has served on panels for the NSF CAREER award and the III Medical Informatics & Computational Biology.
-In addition to numerous conference leadership roles and presentations, he currently serves on the program committee for the 2018 ACM Conference on Bioinformatics and Computational Biology.
+A sought-after manuscript reviewer, Langmead has also served on panels for the NSF CAREER award and the III Medical Informatics & Computational Biology.
+Since 2022, he is a standing member of the Biodata Management and Analysis (BDMA) Study Section at the National Institutes of Health.
+In addition to numerous conference leadership roles and presentations, he has served on the RECOMB and ISMB program committees and has chaired the program committee for the RECOMB Satellite Workshop on Massively Parallel Sequencing (RECOMB-seq).

-He received a B.A. in Computer Science, Phi Beta Kappa, and summa cum laude, from Columbia College, Columbia University in 2003, a M.Sc.
-(2009) and Ph.D.
-(2012) in Computer Science from The University of Maryland.
+He received a bachelor’s in computer science, Phi Beta Kappa, and summa cum laude, from Columbia College, Columbia University in 2003, a master’s (2009) and a doctorate (2012) in computer science from the University of Maryland.